-7. Student to Respect Students have the right to be treated with respect from school personnel.
+7. Student to Respect

+Students have the right to be treated with respect from school personnel.
-Students that do not follow the rules, or are insubordinate, will be dealt with on a case-by-case basis.

 Student discipline procedures may include but are not limited to: conferencing, removal from class/setting, detention, early dismissal from school, police contact, suspension, exclusion, or expulsion.
 This Handbook sets forth basic rules and guidelines for conduct and consequences for violations of such rules and guidelines.
 Discovery School always maintains the right to exercise its discretion and judgment in respect to determining whether a violation has occurred and as to the appropriate consequences in any particular situation.
 Note, also, that certain aspects of student conduct and discipline are governed by the Minnesota Fair Pupil Dismissal Act (Minnesota Statutes § 121A.40 to 121A.56) and/or other applicable law.